 Nike SB Stefan Janoski Max Style

 A nice blend of modern, sporty look and a classic appeal rest in the heart of the SB Stefan Janoski Max.
 It is tailor-made for those who like to mix their style.
-It is a really good option for casual and sporty wear.
+It is an excellent option for casual and sporty wear.
 Jeans, joggers, and shorts are ideally suited for this shoe.
+Below are some of the suggested styles to wear the Nike SB Stefan Janoski Max men’s skateboarding shoe.

 Nike took its ingenuity to a new level when they decided to use the Air Max sole in the SB Stefan Janoski silhouette.
-As fans of Nike know, the iconic Air Max became such a hit because of the visible Air bag that was previously hidden from public.
+As fans of Nike know, the iconic Air Max became such a hit because of the visible Airbag that was previously hidden from the public.
 It was a testament to Tinker Hatfield’s guts and fashion sense that made the visible Air sole possible.

 The incorporation of this Air Technology to the already formidable Stefan Janoski shoe gives the SB Stefan Janoski Max a whole new character that can only grow in influence and popularity.